What Foods Are Not Processed? A Guide to Healthy Eating

 • Higher rates of overall cardiovascular disease, coronary heart disease, and cerebrovascular disease, according to researchers.

 Although ultra-processed foods pose serious health threats, these highly processed foods comprise nearly 60 percent of the American diet.
 Many of these foods have additives to make their taste and texture more appealing and offer convenient, fast ways to eat.
 In addition, while people often know fast food is processed, there are many ultra-processed foods in grocery stores and restaurants, which people eat without caution.
+These foods include some cakes, ice cream, potato chips, pastries, and even some breakfast cereals.

 Benefits of Minimally Processed Foods